dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T212: Family definition should focus on love, not gender.
+### T212: Family is defined by love and commitment, not gender.

 |Support|
 |---|